It’s not that I’m an ungrateful witch but if anyone buys my children another copy of the Hungry Caterpillar…

 4 children!
 And about 17 copies of, yes,an excellent and iconic children’s book.

-Here are my top picks for books that won’t drive parents demented after reading them 4million times and that they won’t already have on their shelves…
+Here are my top picks for books that won’t drive parents demented after reading them on repeat *and* that they won’t already have on their shelves…

 1. Any of the Oliver… series

-Very funny; excellent illustrations, my go-to gift (+ a harmonica) for all 2 year olds everywhere – but my 4 year old still finds these amusing.
+Very funny; excellent illustrations, and my go-to gift (along with a harmonica) for all 2 year olds everywhere – but my 4 year old still finds these amusing.
 Plus, a character called Oliver Donnington Rimington-Sneep, who wouldn’t love that.

 2. Quentin Blake

-Look, everyone knows about Mr Magnolia and his boot but there are lots of lesser known and equally fantastic stories – Mrs Armitage who surfs, cycles and hangs out with biker gangs, or Cockatoos which is the funniest counting book around (a tough accolade).
+Look, everyone knows about Mr Magnolia and his boot but there are lots of lesser known and equally fantastic stories – like Mrs Armitage, who surfs, cycles and hangs out with biker gangs; or Cockatoos, which is the funniest counting book around (a tough accolade).

-We have a mamoko book that has kept my 2 and 4 year olds entranced (a gift from my sister so I defer credit).
-It is, sort of, a much more beautiful, imaginative and creative Where’s Wally (Where’s Waldo in Canada..).
+We have a mamoko book that has kept my 2 and 4 year olds entranced (a gift from my sister so I can’t even take the credit).
+It is, sort of, a much more beautiful, imaginative and creative Where’s Wally (Where’s Waldo in Canada).

-A series of wordless brilliant illustrations – children can pick a character at the start and follow their story through the book, finding them on each page and normally narrating as they go – even my 2 year old will sit with this and tell stories as she goes.
-Endless storytelling opportunities.
+A series of wordless brilliant illustrations – children choose a character at the start and then follow their story through the book, finding them on each page and normally narrating as they go – even my 2 year old will sit with this and tell stories as she goes.

 5. Any of the Rupert Bear collections

-These are strangely captivating for children even though the stories and images look pretty dated – a classic – my children (2, 4 and 6yrs) love them, and you have the option of just reading the rhyming bits under the illustration, or the whole story for an older child.
+These are strangely captivating for children even though the stories and images look pretty dated – a classic – all my children (2, 4, 6 and 8yrs) love them, and you have the option of just reading the rhyming bits under the illustration, or the whole story for an older child.